 Do I need to live near one of your offices in order to participate in your surrogacy program?

 No. We welcome qualified candidates from all over the country.
 You must reside in a state where compensated surrogacy is not prohibited, however.
-Residents of New York are not eligible at this time.
-We often work with residents of Massachusetts, Connecticut, New Hampshire, Georgia, Maryland, Pennsylvania, Ohio, Texas and California.
+We often work with residents of Massachusetts, Connecticut, New Jersey, New Hampshire, Georgia, Maryland, Pennsylvania, Ohio, Texas and California.

 Do I need insurance to be a surrogate?

 No. If you do have insurance, we will review the policy to see if your prenatal care will be covered, but it is not necessary to have insurance.

 Does it cost anything to be a surrogate?

 No. All your medical, legal, insurance, and travel (if required) costs are paid for in advance.